4.93 from 28 votes

 Quick & Easy Side Dish

 Maybe you’ve tried and loved ramen noodle salad before, or maybe it sounds bizarre to you (I was very skeptical too!).
-Despite its unusual ingredients, this is one of the easiest and tastiest side dishes I’ve tried, and it’s quickly become one of my favorite potluck recipes.
+Despite its unusual ingredients, this is one of the easiest and tastiest side dishes I’ve tried and it holds its own beside traditional favorites like my pasta salad recipe and macaroni salad.

 I know that ramen noodles–especially dry, uncooked ramen noodles–may seem like an unusual salad addition, but trust me!
 We’ll break them up into small pieces and toss them together with broccoli slaw, a few mix-ins, and an easy dressing.
 The final result is a crunchy, bright, and fresh salad full of texture and flavor!